 Our research with Quartz Insights shows that now, more than ever, the public expects brands to take a stand, and back up its values with meaningful action.
 It also shows that purpose can be a brand’s lifesaver, bolstering customer loyalty through good times and bad.
 Finally, and most important: Our research shows that brand purpose is a group commitment.
 It doesn’t swoop down from leadership or shareholders.
 It rises organically, and it lifts us all—together.

-Read the full 2019 research report to learn more about WE’s insights for helping companies and employees lead with purpose.
+to learn more about WE’s insights for helping companies and employees lead with purpose.

 Melissa Waggener Zorkin is the Global CEO and founder of WE, a purpose-driven communications firm.
 Melissa has over 40 years of experience helping brands use purpose to navigate transformation and has counseled some of the world’s most influential technology and business leaders.